corda/corda-ansible/README.md

 ##Limitations

-- works on Ubuntu only
+- works with Ubuntu 16.04 only
 - uses OpenJDK.
-It's going to use with Oracle Java with it's installed and configured as default Java
+However, please note that Corda is going to use Oracle Java, if it installed and configured as the default Java for the system.